- Applying to study

 Why can't I see my results?

 Please check throughout the day as you may not receive your results email until the afternoon/evening.
-If you have an encumbrance on your student record, you will not see your results in your email or in MySR.
+If you have a hold on your student record, you will not see your results in your email or in MySR.

-If an encumbrance was placed on your record, an email notification would have automatically been sent to your Western Sydney University student email account which includes instruction on how to have the encumbrance lifted.
+If a hold was placed on your record, an email notification would have automatically been sent to your Western Sydney University student email account which includes instruction on how to have the hold lifted.

 Results for previous study sessions will not be displayed in your email or on your results page in MySR.
-To see previous session's results in MySR go to:
+To see previous term's results in MySR go to:

-- Course and Unit details (listed under the 'Course Details' heading)
+- Program and Subject details (listed under the 'Program Details' heading)

-- Click on 'show details' under the course code you want to see results for
+- Click on 'show details' under the program code you want to see results for

-- Then click on the units for the course
+- Then click on the projects for the program

 I didn't receive my results email.
 What does this mean?